notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 		4. actually test these synthetic messages during polling
 	- Like doing [[Hyperparameter Tuning]] but modern instead of grid
 		- Blueprint24pollPosHarrisCase is like a grid search
-		- Instead do randomized or something fanceir like [[Zygmunt17fastHyperband|Zygmunt17fastHyperband|Hyperband]]
+		- Instead do randomized or something fancier like [[Zygmunt17fastHyperband|Zygmunt17fastHyperband|Hyperband]]
 		- Could tailor to compute (survey time) budget:[[Eggensperger22hyperparamOptHPOBench]]
 		- the optimal survey could be found iteratively
 			- with the message adjusted to the by the tuning algorithm on each test